fdorantesm/technical-javascript-challenge/README.md

 * Finals solved with penalties contains `P` at the end of score.
 * Finals solved with more than one match contains scores separated by comma: `2-1, 1-0, 0-0`.
-* Tournament without fixed headquarter were resolved with more than one match.
+* Tournament without fixed headquarter were resolved with many matches.
 * Germany was divided in two by the Berlin Wall `(East Germany and West Germany)` from 1961 until 1989 but today Germany is unified and it has 4 world championships.